15 Easter wine pairings to learn by heart

 Hey, it’s spring (or supposed to be) so lighten up with a brighter, fruitier red.
 Pinot is perfect

-Roast gammon could also take a pinot but I’m rooting for a good Beaujolais like a Morgon
+Baked or roast ham or gammon could also take a pinot but I’m rooting for a good Beaujolais like a Morgon

 And yes, here’s pinot noir again!
 But you can’t find a better pairing with duck.
 Especially with peas.